- Civic Engagement Center

 - Scholarships & Awards

 Monday-Thursday, 8 a.m.-7 p.m.

 Friday, 9 a.m.-noon

-The CEC has compiled the following list to assist you in your search for a service opportunity.
+The Civic Engagement Center has compiled the following list to assist you in your search for a service opportunity.
 We neither advocate or endorse these organizations or programs.
 Please use caution and discretion when seeking opportunities.

 Global Citizens Network